silnrsi/wstr/src/content/docs/guides/font-design-and-development.md

 This is not intended to be a comprehensive encyclopedia of font development information, nor to cover the full range of techniques and options.
 It will generally offer a single recommended procedure, setting, or tool.
 However, we encourage adding links to alternatives when appropriate.
 It is very much a work in progress.

 The purpose of these articles is to give helpful guidance to those who want to create fonts that work well in the intended environments.
-The recommendations may seem at times dogmatic, but that's the nature of recommendations based on well-informed opinion.
+The recommendations may seem at times dogmatic, but that's the nature of recommendations based on experience and a well-informed perspective.
 With each recommendation we've tried to provide some indication of whether it's subjective opinion or objective fact.
 Recommendations are generally in **bold**, and they fall into four loose types:

 - **"Developers may choose to"** - there is no single good option, and developers should consider various alternatives.
 - **"We recommend that"** - there seems to be one option that is best for most developers, that we ourselves have chosen and that we suggest that others follow.